Creates a new secondary browser window and loads the referenced resource.

 How to resize a window to fit its content?

-Move or resize existing windows checkbox in Mozilla or
+checkbox in Mozilla or

-Move or resize existing windows checkbox in Firefox or by setting
+checkbox in Firefox or by

 dom.disable_window_move_resize